Cold Symmetry releases Halloween update for ‘Mortal Shell’

 A new mini-quest has been added, based around the fan-favourite enigmatic character known as Gorf.
 Before the update, Gorf was interacted with as a means to enable or disable the in-game music, however, the amphibian now has his own Halloween themed quest to undertake.

-Speaking of music, Mortal Shell is adding an all-new alternative boss soundtrack has been incorporated with the update.
+Speaking of music, Mortal Shell is adding an all-new alternative boss soundtrack that has been incorporated with the update.
 The tracks are from the metal band Rotting Christ, who are known for their music on the game’s release date trailer.

 Finally, there will be a new photo mode for players to create some stunning screenshots with a variety of unique filters.
 The trailer for the update ends with a quick demonstration of the tool and the beautiful images players can create.